h-sinha/quiczar/README.md

 cd quiczar
 python3 manage.py runserver
 ```
-Open localhost:8000 in your web-browser.
+Open localhost:8000 on your web-browser.

 ## Built With